ndalezios/owasp-cheat-sheet/01_information_gathering.md

 - Tamper Data (Firefox plug-in)

 ## Map execution paths through application
+Testing all code paths would be time consuming.
+All code paths that were discovered should be documented.\ Ways to approach testing and measurement of code coverage :
+- Path - test each path through an application (spider)
+- Data flow - test the assignement of variables
+- Race - Test multiple concurent instances of the application One could also ask the application owner what functions or code sections are _crucial_.

+### Tools
+- Spreadsheet
+- Diagramming software

 ## Fingerprinting Web Application Framework
 ### Tools
 - whatweb
 - BlindElephant

 ## Fingerprinting Web Application
-WordPress, phpBB, MediaWiki etc. as application components \
+- WordPress, phpBB, MediaWiki etc. as application components
-known headers, cookies & directory structures \
+- known headers, cookies & directory structures
-specific files and folders (eg. wp-admin) \
+- specific files and folders (eg. wp-admin)
-source code – meta name=”generator” content=”WordPress 3.9.2” \
+- source code – meta name=”generator” content=”WordPress 3.9.2”
-dirbusting – brute force with folder and file names and monitor http responses in order to enumerate server contents \
+- dirbusting – brute force with folder and file names and monitor http responses in order to enumerate server contents
-check robots.txt
+- check robots.txt
 ### Tools
 - whatweb
 - BlindElephant